Achievable logoAchievable logo

 Feedback

-System of linear equations (SOLE) problems involve multiple equations that include multiple variables in each equation.
-For example, the two equations below using the variables x and y, when taken together, are a system of linear equations.
+System of linear equations (SOLE) problems use multiple equations with multiple variables.
+For example, the two equations below use the variables x and y.
+Taken together, they form a system of linear equations.

 2x−154x−5/3y=2/3y=5

-Your job is to figure out the possible values of the variables that make the math equations correct.
+Your job is to find the value(s) of the variables that make both equations true at the same time.

 Sidenote